CTSIatUCSF/plumage/README.md

-It also dynamically pulls in [jQuery] and [html5shiv] JavaScript libraries (both released under the [MIT license]), and uses a number of Perl [CPAN] modules during the build process, distributed under several open source licenses, typically under the [same terms][Perl license] as Perl itself.
+It also dynamically pulls in [jQuery] and [html5shiv] JavaScript libraries (both released under the [MIT license]), and uses a number of Perl [CPAN] modules during the build process, distributed under several open source licenses, typically under the [same terms](Perl license) as Perl itself.

 # Technical documentation